ElegantJello/Github-Profile/README.md

 ### 🍒 Hello, I'm Jasmine!

-💻 This is a seperate Github account for me to store some past coursework/projects ^.^
+💻 This is a seperate Github account for me to store some past coursework